pymumu/smartdns/ReadMe.md

 2. **Return the fastest IP address**
    Supports finding the fastest access IP address from the IP address list of the domain name and returning it to the client to avoid DNS pollution and improve network access speed.

-3. **Support non-standard ports**
+3. **Support for multiple query protocols**
-   Support non-53 port query, support TCP query, effectively avoid DNS pollution.
+   Support UDP, TCP, TLS queries, and non-53 port queries, effectively avoiding DNS pollution.

 4. **Domain IP address specification**
    Support configuring IP address of specific domain to achieve the effect of advertising filtering, and avoid malicious websites.